WeizmannVision/SSReconstnClass/README.md

 # install conda env - assumes conda is already installed
 conda create -c pytorch -c defaults -c conda-forge -n bvsr --file env.yml
 ```
+Depending on your internet connection, this may take about 30 minutes.

 ## Demo
 The Demo version will produce results for 'fMRI on ImageNet' dataset (subject 3).
 To run the demo, do as follow: